MF366-Coding/WriterClassic/README.md

 ## Help :question:
 ### Features
 #### Open :open_file_folder:
-Writer Classic it's a basic text editor yet very fun to use and offering a lot of features while it's development is happening at a very fast pace.
+Writer Classic is a basic text editor yet very fun to use and offering a lot of features while it's development is happening at a very fast pace.
 With Writer Classic you can open files of type (in no particular order):
 * text
 * python